 - Offers peace of mind that suppliers have implemented appropriate security measures

 SAS audits of UICC and Embedded SIM manufacturing sites cover the following areas

 - Computer and network management

-SAS audits of subscription management entities cover these areas, plus data and service management specific to the data preparation and secure routing functions of Embedded SIM remote provisioning.
+SAS audits of subscription management entities cover these areas, plus service management functions specific to remote SIM provisioning.

-The GSMA has developed the auditing standards and methodologies for SAS in collaboration with SIM suppliers and world-class security auditing companies FML and ChaseWaterford (for SAS-UP) and NCC Group and SRC Security Research & Consulting GmbH (for SAS-SM), which conduct the audits on behalf of the GSMA.
-Supporting guidelines are available on request to help sites interpret the security standards.
+The GSMA has developed the auditing standards, requirements and methodologies for SAS in collaboration with SIM suppliers and world-class security auditing companies FML and ChaseWaterford (for SAS-UP) and NCC Group and SRC Security Research & Consulting GmbH (for SAS-SM), which conduct the audits on behalf of the GSMA.
+Supporting guidelines are available on request to help sites interpret the security standards and requirements.
 A certification body is maintained within the GSMA to oversee and develop the scheme and to formally award accreditation.

 The GSMA widely publicises supplier sites that gain accreditation under the scheme, highlighting to its members the benefits of acquiring UICCs, Embedded SIMs and subscription management services from such sites.
 Accredited suppliers may use the special SAS supplier logo on their promotional materials, increasing visibility of their accredited status among mobile operators.

 The Security Accreditation Scheme is open to all UICC and Embedded SIM suppliers and providers of subscription management services, regardless of location, and the GSMA welcomes the participation of all interested parties.

 For further information, or to register an interest in participating in SAS, contact the GSMA by completing an online form or sending email to email@example.com.

 FS.05 SAS-UP Methodology v6